jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-17.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 17
+title: Euler, "Elements of Algebra", Section I, Chapter 17.
+"Of the Calculation of Powers."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)